|Nutrition Facts (per serving)|

 For more color, add 1 to 2 cups of steamed peas or mixed vegetables to the sauce before baking.
 If you are using canned corned beef, chill it in the refrigerator.
 It's much easier to dice the corned beef into uniform pieces when it's chilled.

-- 1 can (12 ounces) corned beef, chilled and diced, or 2 to 3 cups diced leftover corned beef
+1 (12-ounce) can corned beef, chilled and diced, or 2 to 3 cups leftover corned beef

-- 1 cup (4 ounces) shredded mild Cheddar or American cheese
+1 cup (4 ounces) shredded cheddar cheese, or American cheese

-- 1 can (10 3/4 ounces) condensed cream of mushroom or cream of chicken soup
+1 (10 3/4-ounce) can condensed cream of mushroom soup, or cream of chicken soup

 Cook the noodles in boiling salted water following package directions.
 Drain well.